top of page

 You might meet someone who completely rearranges your understanding of intimacy.
 This person often feels fated, perhaps also darker, you might feel like you've known them forever, or like they're here to wake something up in you.
 There's an intensity, a depth, a magnetic pull you can't explain.
 It may feel like a soulmate.
 Or a karmic entanglement.
 Sometimes both.
 I've seen several people meet their lifelong mate during a transit of Pluto to Venus.
 The most common transits I've seen are Pluto trine Venus and Pluto conjunct Venus, but I've seen it as well with the more challenging transits (Inconjunct, square, opposite)

 These relationships often come with obsession, desire, and a feeling that you can’t not engage, even if it's complicated.
 Whether it lasts or not, they change you.
-They expose your vulnerabilities, triggers, and shadow material around love—sometimes more powerfully than years of therapy.
+They expose your vulnerabilities, triggers, and shadow material around love, sometimes more powerfully than years of therapy.

 If you meet someone during a harder transit (opposite, square, quincunx) this could be your forever person, but best be warned that the relationship will invite you to plunge in a deeper work that can be quite challenging.
 The themes you're working through with Pluto are always the same: Fears around loss and intimacy, power versus intimacy, trust and betrayal.
+Another pitfall of Pluto to Venus can be to find yourself deeply attracted to someone, based more so on lust than on lasting peaceful love.

 2. A breakup or letting go

 If you're already in a relationship, this transit may highlight every crack in the foundation.
-The things you’ve been avoiding will rise to the surface—especially power struggles, emotional manipulation, codependence, or control dynamics.
+The things you’ve been avoiding will rise to the surface, especially power struggles, emotional manipulation, codependence, or control dynamics.
 One thing to understand about Pluto transits is that it will "uncover" all that is entailed in your Venus.
 As I mentioned earlier, if your Venus does not have anything to "work out" you might be having a great time during this transit, as you will experience an enthralling encounter that is intense, passionate and inviting you toward more depth, but you don't necessarily have to experience anything darker.

 But if you have more wounded themes to work through, it's not uncommon to meet partners who are darker, more power-oriented, perhaps controlling, difficult to deal with and sometimes even abusive.
 This transit could represent the arrival of such a relationship in your life, and invite you to discover and release such patterns.
 I've seen clients entering really difficult and sometimes abusive relationships under this transit, and deciding, painfully, to release them.